Moja štikla / Moj sokole

 The song "Moja štikla" (lyrics written by Severina herself), was the Croatian entry at the Eurovision Song Contest 2006.
-It finished in 12th place and peaked at #6 on the Croatian Top 20 Chart.
+It finished in 12th place and peaked at number six on the Croatian Top 20 Chart.
 The song was described in commentary as being in the turbo-folk style, with Severina singing about various chat-up attempts from local men, as well as entering into folk-influenced call-and-response lyrics with her backing singers.